 - The overall purpose of your research or research problem.

 - The design and method of the study.

 - Major findings that resulted from your analysis.

 - A broad overview of your study’s conclusions.

 Know that an abstract is not the same as an introduction.
 An abstract is a summary of your paper; it does not provide context or attempt to interest a reader in your paper the way an introduction does.
 Assignments that require abstracts should still include an introductory section that provides background on the topic and establishes the purpose of the paper.

 If you have questions about whether or not to include an abstract in your research paper, be sure to check with your instructor or reread your assignment for clarification.

 An abstract is "a brief, comprehensive summary of the contents of the paper" (American Psychological Association [APA], 2020, p.
 38).
 This summary is intended to share the topic, argument, and conclusions of a research study or course paper, similar to the text on the back cover of a book.
-Abstracts may be required for certain course assignments and are required elements of Walden capstone projects (see the Center for Research Quality's abstract assistance for more information on specific requirements for these doctoral capstone abstracts).
+Abstracts may be required for certain course assignments and are required elements of Walden capstone projects (see the Office of Research and Doctoral Services's abstract assistance for more information on specific requirements for these doctoral capstone abstracts).
 Read on for guidelines on constructing a strong abstract for course papers!